doctorfree/DoctorFreeScripts/README.md

      extensively modify the favorites by both name and number so this script may not be that useful to others.
 Get MacEarl's original and do to it what I have done to this.

+[**wikivim**](wikivim) - Use in conjunction with It's All Text Firefox Add-On to use Vim to edit wiki pages.
+On OS X use Applescript and iTerm 2, otherwise use Bash and xterm.